rajpgr8/kubedemo/README.md

 ```

 ```
-https://signoz.io/blog/opentelemetry-spring-boot/ (can see how to build java app using maven and run it locally)
+https://signoz.io/blog/opentelemetry-spring-boot/ (can see how to build java Spring Boot app using maven and run it locally)
 ```